Pasek108/UR-LoldleSolver/README.md

 <br>

-## Informations
+## Overview

+### About
 The project involved creating an ontological knowledge base using real-world data.
 The chosen environment for this task was Ontorion Fluent Editor 2015.

 The project focuses on creating a knowledge base about characters from the game League of Legends and using it, along with the Fluent Editor environment, to solve the daily [Loldle game in classic mode](https://loldle.net/classic).

 The knowledge base contains around 1,700 sentences written in CNL (Controlled Natural Language), which is a controlled language specific to the Fluent Editor environment.
 The data includes character names, regions, resources used by the character, attack range, gender, species, release year, and the character's in-game position.
-The database was generated automatically using data collected manually from the Loldle game website.

 ![preview](/_for_readme/preview.png)